The Dreadful Tome - Cthulhu Horror Story

 The story begins:

-My memories are very confused.
+My memories are very distorted.
 There is even much doubt as to where they begin, for at times I feel appalling vistas of years stretching behind me, while at other times it seems as if the present moment were an isolated point in a grey, formless infinity.
 I am not even certain how I am communicating this message.
 While I know I am speaking, I have a vague impression that some strange and perhaps terrible mediation will be needed to bear what I say to the points where I wish to be heard.
 My identity, too, is bewilderingly cloudy.
 I seem to have suffered a great shock, perhaps from some utterly monstrous outgrowth of my cycles of unique, incredible experience.

 These cycles of experience, of course, all stem from that worm-riddled book.
 I remember when I found it, in a dimly lighted place near the black, oily river where the mists always swirl.
 That place was very old, and the ceiling-high shelves full of rotting volumes reached back endlessly through windowless inner rooms and alcoves.
 There were, besides, great formless heaps of books on the floor and in crude bins, and it was in one of these heaps that I found the thing.
 I never learned its title, for the early pages were missing, but it fell open toward the end and gave me a glimpse of something that did send my senses reeling.

-There was a formula, a sort of list of things to say and do, which I recognized as something black and forbidden, something that I had read of before in furtive paragraphs of mixed abhorrence and fascination penned by those strange subculture delves into the universe’s guarded secrets whose decaying texts I loved to absorb.
+There was a formula, a sort of list of things to say and do, which I recognized as something black and forbidden, something that I had read of before in furtive paragraphs of mixed abhorrence and fascination penned by those strange subculture delves into the universe's guarded secrets whose decaying texts I loved to absorb.
 It was a key, a guide, to certain gateways and transitions of which mystics have dreamed and whispered since the human race was young, and which lead to freedoms and discoveries beyond the three dimensions and realms of life and matter that we know.
 Not for centuries had any man recalled its vital substance or known where to find it, but this book was very old indeed.
-No printing press, but the hand of some half-crazed monk, had traced these ominous Latin phrases in uncials of awesome antiquity.
+No printing press, but the hand of some half-crazed monk, had traced these ominous Latin phrases in lessons of awesome antiquity.

-I remember, how the old man leered and tittered, and made a curious sign with his hand when I bore it away.
+I remember how the old man leered and tittered, and made a curious sign with his hand when I bore it away.
 He had refused to take pay for it, and only long afterward did I realize why.
 As I hurried home through those narrow, winding, mist-choked waterfront streets I had a frightful impression of being stealthily followed by softly padding feet.
 The centuries, tottering houses on both sides seemed alive with a fresh and morbid malignity, as if some hitherto closed channel of evil foreboding had abruptly been opened.
-I felt that those walls and overhanging gables of mildewed brick and fungous plaster and timber, with fishy, eye-like, diamond-paned windows that leered, could hardly desist from advancing and crushing me, yet I had read only the least fragment of that blasphemous rune before closing the book and bringing it away.
+I felt that those walls and overhanging gables of mildewed brick and fungous plaster and timber, with fishy, eye-like, diamond-pane windows that leered, could hardly desist from advancing and crushing me, yet I had read only the least fragment of that blasphemous rune before closing the book and bringing it away.

-I remember how I read the book at last, pale-faced, and locked in the attic room that I had long devoted to strange searchings.
+I remember how I read the book at last, pale-faced, and locked in the attic room that I had long devoted to strange searching.
 The great house was very still, for I had not gone up till after midnight.
 I think I had a family then, though the details are very uncertain, and surreal, and I know there were many servants.
 Just what the year was, I cannot say, for since then I have known many ages and dimensions, and have had all my notions of time dissolved and refashioned.
 It was by the light of candles that I read, I recall the relentless dripping of the wax, and some chimes came every now and then from distant belfries.
 I seemed to keep track of those chimes with a peculiar intentness as if I feared to hear some very remote, intruding note among them.

 Then came the first scratching and fumbling at the dormer window that looked out high above the other roofs of the city.
-It came as I chanted aloud the ninth verse of that primal lay, and I knew amidst my shudders what it meant.
+It came as I chanted aloud the ninth verse of that primal lay, and I knew amid my shudders what it meant.
 For he who passes the gateways always wins a shadow, and never again can he be alone.
 I had evoked, and the book was indeed all I had suspected.
 That night, I passed the gateway to a vortex of twisted time and vision, and when morning found me in the attic room, I saw in the walls and shelves and fittings the winged mockery of science that I had never seen before.

 Nor could I ever after see the world as I had known it.
 Mixed with the present scene was always a little of the past and a little of the future, and every once-familiar object loomed alien in the new perspective brought by my widened sight.
 From then on, I walked in a fantastic dream of unknown and half-known shapes, and with each new gateway crossed, the less plainly could I recognize the things of the narrow sphere to which I had so long been bound.
 What I saw about me none else saw, and I grew doubly silent and aloof, lest I be thought mad.
 Dogs had a fear of me, for they felt the outside shadow that never left my side.
 But still, I read more, in hidden, forgotten books and scrolls to which my new vision led me, and pushed through fresh gateways of space and being and life patterns toward the core of the unknown cosmos.

 I remember the night I made the five concentric circles of fire on the floor, and stood in the innermost one chanting that monstrous litany the ephemeral messenger from Tartary had brought.
-The walls melted away, and I was swept by a black wind through gulfs of fathomless grey with the needle-like pinnacles of unknown mountains miles below me.
+The walls melted away, and I was swept by a black wind through gulfs of fathomless gray with the needle-like pinnacles of unknown mountains miles below me.
 After a while there was utter blackness, and then the light of myriad stars forming strange, alien constellations.
-Finally, I saw a green-litten plain far below me and discerned on it the twisted towers of a city built in no fashion I had ever known or read of or dreamed of.
+Finally, I saw a green-lit plain far below me and discerned on it the twisted towers of a city built in no fashion I had ever known or read of or dreamed of.
 As I floated closer to that city I saw a great square building of stone in an open space and felt a hideous fear clutching at me.
 I screamed and struggled, and after a blankness was again in my attic room, sprawled flat over the five phosphorescent circles on the floor.
-In that night’s wandering there was no more of strangeness than in many a former night’s wandering, but there was more terror because I knew: I was closer to those outside gulfs and worlds than I had ever been before.
+In that night's wandering there was no more of strangeness than in many a former night's wandering, but there was more terror because I knew: I was closer to those outside gulfs and worlds than I had ever been before.
 Thereafter, I was more cautious with my incantations, for I had no wish to be cut off from my body and from the earth in unknown abysses from which I could never return.

 Yet, that accursed tome, that evil book, had tempted me into opening a gate.
 My selfish zeal for mastering secret powers beyond the scientific truth hammered into our students' brains at Miskatonic University had made me the fool allowing alien forces access into the reality we know as planet Earth.
 I understand, how obviously my nerves are wrecked by my experiences, and how striding through the city might also have gotten me infected with one of the rampant diseases, as we know them from addicts and the poorer city parts.
 And still: I could swear that feeling of dread, that feeling of a malevolent stalker heralds my doom.
 I have made myself into a witness to forces that do not make converts.
 I am the disposable fool, who served his purpose and now finds himself alone and barely able to handle the aftermath.